-Mrs T has an ISA account with Fidelity, which is made up of a number of different holdings.
-She wanted to transfer part of her ISA to another provider, but Fidelity told her it didn't offer partial transfers.
+Mr T has an ISA account with Fidelity, which is made up of a number of different holdings.
+He wanted to transfer part of his ISA to another provider, but Fidelity told him it didn't offer partial transfers.

-Mr T complained on Mrs T's behalf.
-He said Fidelity hadn't made this restriction adequately clear in its marketing literature.
-He said it wasn't in line with Mrs T's legal agreement with Fidelity, and the term 'partial transfer' didn't appear in her client terms.
-Mr T questioned Fidelity's distinction between the two terms used in its literature - 'transfer' and 're-registration'.
+Mr T complained and said Fidelity hadn't made this restriction adequately clear in its marketing literature.
+He said it wasn't in line with his legal agreement with Fidelity, and the term 'partial transfer' didn't appear in his client terms.
+He questioned Fidelity's distinction between the two terms used in its literature - 'transfer' and 're-registration'.

 Fidelity said it was its discretion to decide what type of ISA transfers it offered.
-This was set out in its client terms, which Mrs T had accepted.
+This was set out in its client terms, which Mr T had signed to accept.